olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 struct ctlist_entry {
     pid_t pid;
     struct thread *thread;
-    struct sleeplock *ct_lock;
+    struct sleeplock wait_lock;
-    struct spinlock *exit_lock;
     Node node;
     sysret_t status;
 }
 ```

-- Use `list_entry(<node>, struct ctlist_entry, node)` to get a pointer to the struct itself
+- Use `list_entry(<node_var>, struct ctlist_entry, node)` to get a pointer to the struct itself
-- The sleeplock is stored as a pointer so that the parent will be able to exit and be reclaimed without interfering with the ability of the child process to release the spinlock successfully
+- The sleeplock is part of the `ctlist_entry` itself, and will be freed along with it when the thread exits
-  - May be beneficial to have the `ctlist_entry` outlive the parent process, but that adds complexity as then it could be the parent's or the child's job to free the `ctlist_entry`.
-Either way, this would allow for the sleeplock to be part of the struct, rather than a pointer
-- Similarly, exit lock is stored as a pointer so that whichever process exits last will be able to acquire it, verify that it is the last relevant process alive, and then release and free it
+  - The child thread will check its `parent_live` value before trying to release the sleeplock, so a null pointer exception will not occur
+  - Furthermore, freeing a sleeplock which is currently held has no negative effects
-- The exit lock prohibits a parent and child from exiting simultaneously, thus running into problems around writing data to the `ctlist_entry` (defined below) and deciding who frees the sleeplock
+- The global exit lock prohibits two threads from exiting simultaneously, thus running into problems around writing data to the `ctlist_entry` (defined below)
-- When a thread exits, it must acquire its own `ctlist_entry->exit_lock` while it checks its parent's status and writes the exit status there if needed, and then releases the exit lock
+  - When a thread exits, it must acquire the global exit lock while it checks its parent's status and writes the exit status there if needed, and while clearing out child threads
-  - The thread then iterate through each child thread in its `ctlist`, acquire each of their exit locks in turn, change their `parent_live` value, then release the lock and go on freeing the `ctlist_entry`
+  - To clear out child threads, the thread iterates through each child thread in its `ctlist`, change their `parent_live` value, then frees the `ctlist_entry`

 #### fdtable